bloominstituteoftechnology/node-db-challenge/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 1. Explain the difference between `RDBMS` and `SQL`.

+- RDBMS is software responsible for managing, updating, deleting and querying items in stroage while SQL is more geared towards querying a relational database.

 1. Why do tables need a `primary key`?

+- It is useful to have a primary key because when you need to refer to information about an item that exists on multiple/separate tables the primary key serves as a unique identifier that demonstrates related information about an item.

 1. What is the name given to a table column that references the primary key on another table.

+- "Foreign key"

 1. What do we need in order to have a _many to many_ relationship between two tables.

+- We need a third table.

 ## Project Set Up